‘Diversity drives creativity and business performance’

 Jennifer English, Global Brand Director at Johnnie Walker, on how sustainability, storytelling and craft is connecting with the new luxury consumer

-In order to truly push the limits of luxury design, brands not only need to redefine the standards to which luxury is held but do good for people and the planet in the process.
+In order to truly push the limits of luxury design, brands not only need to redefine the standards to which luxury is held, but do good for people and the planet in the process.

-For Johnnie Walker, the launch of its 70cl Scotch Whisky glass bottle, the world’s lightest Scotch whisky glass bottle, has been five years in the making.
+For Johnnie Walker, the launch of its 70cl Scotch Whisky bottle, which is the world’s lightest Scotch whisky glass bottle, has been five years in the making.
 The journey has taken the luxury brand in a new direction.
 Ditching the notion that weightiness and heaviness is a signifier of luxury, the brand is embracing a shift towards the delicate.
 Successfully pushing the boundaries of lightweight glass and subsequently opening up the science behind the design process to other brands.

 “In the luxury market it is about what you are doing that is really desirable.
 At Diageo, we talk about bringing together truth, beauty and a story.
 In this case, innovation is rooted in the truth of progress,” she explains.

-Notably, making the beautifully designed bottle lightweight elevates the consumer experience, rather than detracting from it or making it less luxurious.
+Notably, making the beautifully designed bottle lightweight elevates the consumer experience, rather than detracting from it, or making it less luxurious.
 As English explains: “Sustainability has sometimes been about making brands less.
 It is really important to show that sustainability is about more, it is not reductive.”

 Jeremy Lindley, Global Design Director at Diageo led the project with a five-year test and learn process.
 Earlier this month he opened up on the technology and process behind the super lightweight glass at London Design Week.